Sony WH-1000XM4 vs Marshall Major V

 Frequently Asked Questions

-Sony WH-1000XM4 excels if you value top-tier active noise cancellation (anc).
-Marshall Major V is better if you prioritize industry-leading 100+ hours of battery life eliminates frequent charging anxiety.
-Pick based on your budget and daily use.
+Sony WH-1000XM4 is the better choice if you prioritize top-tier active noise cancellation (anc).
+Marshall Major V wins if you value industry-leading 100+ hours of battery life eliminates frequent charging anxiety.
+Both are rated highly (4.5★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure